BlinkReceipt/blinkreceipt-ios/README.md

 [BRScanManager sharedManager].scanditAppKey = @"YOUR-SCANDIT-KEY";
 ```

-- The simplest way to test the SDK is by launching one of our prepackaged scanning experiences
+- The simplest way to test the SDK is by launching our prepackaged scanning experience

-### Static Camera Scanning
+### Prepackaged Scanning Experience

 This scanning mode simulates the user snapping a series of still photos although in fact live video frames are actually being scanned in the background.
 To test this: